 Fungal spores are almost everywhere.
 Soon as spores find a suitable breeding ground, mold begins to grow.
 The fungus can be recognized by fine filaments growing on the lens surfaces.
 The waste products from the fungi are aggressive and will etch the lenses.
 Cleaning may remove the fungus, but not the damage left to the glass.

-However, fungal growth can occur on the outer surfaces of the objective lenses if they are stored in a humid environment.
-Proper care and storage of the binoculars will reduce the risk.
+Nitrogen filled binoculars will not have much of an internal mold problem as their water and fog-proof feature provides a sufficient barrier.
+However, fungal growth may occur on the outer surfaces of the objective lenses when stored in a humid environment.
+Proper binoculars care and storage reduces the risk

 Here is a very good detailed guide on how to clean fungus from optics.